Otters at Lehigh Valley Zoo make picks for Sunday's game

 The two otters have a pretty good track record when it comes to picking the winning team.

-In 2020, both chose the Kansas City Chiefs, who went on to defeat the San Francisco 49ers 31 to 20.
+In 2020, both chose the Kansas City Chiefs, who went on to defeat the San Francisco 49ers 31-20.

-But we'll have to wait until tomorrow night to see if their winning streak, and Kansas City's, stays alive.
+But it looks like their winning streak came to an end Sunday, as the Tampa Bay Buccaneers dominated the Chiefs 31-9.